castillogo/Geo_heatmap/README.md

 Here you can download all of the data that Google has stored on you: <https://takeout.google.com/>
 Make sure you select to download your location data as a .json file!

+As an alternative, you can also download from <https://takeout.google.com/> under 'My Activity' your google maps search history as a .json file and use it for the Geo_heatmap

 ### 2. Create your own geo heat map

 After you get your location history from google, replace the Location_History.json file with your own Location History file.

-Run the jupyter notebook script geoheatmap_students.ipynb
+If you want to use the 'My Activity' json maps search history file, load it into the main folder of this repository as May_Activty.json

 In your bash terminal, install the requirements:

 	pip install -r requirements.txt

+run the jupyter notebook script geoheatmap_students.ipynb (for the location history file) or the script geo_heatmap_Mapsearch_JuanCastillo.ipynb (for the map search history file)

+Yor maps will be displyed and stored a .html files

-To protect your privacy: Do not push your own Location History file or the .html output file to this repository!
+To protect your privacy: Do not push your own .json files or .html output files to this repository!

 ![alt text](heatmap.png)